plforacle/mysql-enterprise/setup/setup.md

 ## Task 4: Setup Lab Server and Connection

 1. Server description
-    **ServerA** will be used to install and run MySQL Enterprise Edition 8.0.
+    **ServerA** will be used to run the full Workshop on.
+You will:
+    - Install MySQL Enterprise Edition 8.0.
-    - install a MySQL Shell as a command line interface for MySQL Enterprise Edition.
+    - Install a MySQL Shell as a command line interface for MySQL Enterprise Edition.
+    - Install a Sample Database - Employees

-2. Sever Connections example
+2. Sever Connections example:

 ![Image alt text](images/Public_image_2.jpg)

 3. Test the connection to your Linux machines from your laptop using these parameters